Real Stories

 • Cybersecurity Essentials — Charles J. Brooks

-Provides a strong overview of cybersecurity concepts, risk management, and network security.
+Clear overview of cybersecurity fundamentals, risk management, and network security.

 • Network Security Essentials — William Stallings

-Covers cryptography fundamentals, network security protocols, and defense mechanisms.
+Covers cryptography basics, protocols, and core defense mechanisms.